IngeborgGjerde/graphnics/paper/joss.md

 -   A `FenicsGraph` class built on top of the `DiGraph` class in `networkx`, that constructs a global mesh for a network and provides `FEniCS` mesh functions describing how they relate to the graph structure.
 -   Example models showing how the `FenicsGraph` class can be used to assemble and solve different network flow models.
 The example models are implemented using `fenics_ii` (Kuchta 2019) as this allows for assembling also coupled 1D-3D flow models.
 The code used for the assembly of the system can be  directly translated to use different flavours of `FEniCS`, using e.g. the mixed-dimensional branch of `FEniCS` (Daversin-Catty et.al.
-2021)
+2021) or `multiphenics`.